5 things you should know about target-date funds

-Rather than choosing a mix of stocks and bonds to create a diversified portfolio, you select a single fund designed to have the right combination of assets based on when you plan to retire — your "target date."
+Rather than choosing a mix of stock and bond mutual funds, you select a single fund designed to have the right combination of assets based on when you plan to retire — your "target date."

-After you choose a fund, its investment manager does the rest of the work for you.
+After you choose a fund, its investment managers do all of the work for you.

 About three-fourths of large 401(k) plans offer target-date funds to their employees.
-Almost half of 401(k) participants held target date funds at year-end 2012 represents an increase from 39% in 2011 and 19% in 2006, according to the Investment Company Institute, the national association of U.S. investment companies.
+Almost half of 401(k) participants held target date funds by the end of 2013, up from one in five in 2006, according to the Investment Company Institute, the national association of U.S. investment companies.

-But their popularity doesn't mean they are without risk.
+But their popularity doesn't mean they're without risk.
 Here are 5 things you need to know to make this investment option work for you.

 Fact 1.
 Your investment choices are limited.

 Within a 401(k) plan, you might be offered target-date funds from a single company.

 If you have no choice, you cannot shop for the fund with the lowest fees.
 And even if the fees are reasonable, they may be higher than what you’d pay by investing in the fund’s individual components on your own.

-The average target date fund had a 0.58% expense ratio in 2014, according to a report by Morningstar, an outstanding source of independent research on mutual funds.
+The average target date fund had a 0.78% expense ratio in 2014, according to a report by Morningstar, an outstanding source of independent research on mutual funds.